buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 ## Religions

 The *old* religions still exist.
 The Patrons do not wage war on you because you worship another Patron or God; it is not their purpose or interest.
 Religion has acquired a much more concrete and real role, with numerous extremists who go about prophesying the coming of other patrons, the true Gods.
-It is always very dangerous to manifest one's creed; you never know how others might react.
+It is always very dangerous to manifest one' \*\*s creed; you never know how others might react.

 Even Devotees or Followers themselves, if they publicly proclaim their Patrons, sometimes risk lynching; almost all users of magic are seen as people who have sold their soul to the *devil*.
 Trust is a precious asset that must be earned.